PavanRangani/docs/docs/prd/family/families.md

 ### UX Rule

+- Applicable only for Active tab

-- Allows to download all details of `Families/Teams` as Excel.
+- Allows to download all details of the active`Families/Teams` as Excel.
 - Excel file name pattern: `families-teams-{date in mm-dd-yyyy format}.xlsx`.
   - for e.g. when user download excel of `Families/Teams` on 30th October, 2020, downloaded file name will be `families-teams-10-30-2020.xlsx`.
 - Show family records in the alphabetical order of family name.
 Do not show group by Primary, Team Member and Not Associated.
+- Shows (L) for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
 - If multiple users are added to a role, all those users in a single shell are shown in a new line and separated by commas(,).

 [Sample Excel File](https://docs.google.com/spreadsheets/d/1-9x4wQpmfF_1zKxPxzT9ZsGddeZDi8K7/edit?usp=sharing&ouid=108870014519956519924&rtpof=true&sd=true)